Skip to content

 Does a Change of Trustee Trigger Duty Issues?

 Trustees have legal ownership over the trust assets.
-Changing the trustee will therefore require a transfer of ownership over the trust assets from the old to the new trustee.
+Changing the trustee will therefore require a transfer of ownership of the trust assets from the old to the new trustee.

 A transfer transaction may trigger duty tax if the trust holds dutiable property at the time of the change.
 Dutiable property broadly includes: